 Those of you with good memories may remember the post I wrote years ago describing how Kathryn mocked me for using the word ouais.
 Number of times I heard Kathryn use the word ouais today: Six.

 Kathryn and I arrived a few minutes early our first day of classes.
 This is the view from the patio where many of us gather during the morning breaks.
 The street below the patio is Rue St. Guilhem, a busy shopping area with limited access to motor vehicles.
-Guilhem is the word for William in … Continue reading First day of class
+Guilhem is the word for William in … Continue reading First day of class at French school in Montpellier

 It turns out that Angelina, the venerable tea room on rue de Rivoli in Paris, has an outpost at the Palace of Versailles.
 Kathryn and I found ourselves there earlier today, enjoying a snack of chocolat chaud africain before finishing our tour of the museum.
 We were in the tea room all alone — more on why we were alone in a future post — and we had just ordered.
 As usual, Kathryn let me do the ordering.
 I think she likes to hear me speak French, even though my French sucks.